hues-platform/energy-hub-model-generator-aimms/NOTES.md

 X Adjust the storage capacity param code, in both places.

 GenerateConversionTechnologyVariables.m
-Change the Output_energy_electricity, etc. variables.
+X Change the Output_energy_electricity, etc. variables.
 Create a loop to iterate through the different carriers.

 GenerateConversionTechnologyConstraints.m
-Change the Minimum_capacity_constraint and Maximum_capacity_constraint -> the way you exclude CHPs won't work anymore.
+X Change the Minimum_capacity_constraint and Maximum_capacity_constraint -> the way you exclude CHPs won't work anymore.
-Change the Roof_area_constraint -> the way you determine the relevant solar technologies won't work anymore.
+X Change the Roof_area_constraint -> the way you determine the relevant solar technologies won't work anymore.
 You'll have to iterate differently.
+Add roof area and min/max capacity constraints for multi-output techs.
+First check if you can integrate them into the existing constraint formulations.
 Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
 Create a constraint for the input ratios